 But what other effects to the brain does Adderall have?
 As published by Molecular Psychiatry, Adderall has been reported to cause psychosis and other schizophrenia-like symptoms.
 These include hallucinations, paranoid delusions, behavioral and mood disturbances.
 Panic attacks and anxiety may be triggered by prolonged Adderall use, or during withdrawal from the drug.

 Excessive Adderall use can also lead to seizures.
-An overdose of Adderall can cause the body’s temperature regulation system to malfunction, causing the body to overheat.
+An Adderall overdose can cause the body’s temperature regulation system to malfunction, causing the body to overheat.
 This condition, called hyperthermia, can lead to fatigue, nausea, thirst, sweating, coma, and even permanent brain damage.
 Internal bleeding that Adderall may cause can predispose the drug’s user to confusion, loss of consciousness and paralysis on one side.

 The Heart and Cardiovascular System